 Synchronizing Conflicting Information

 Maui does not trust resource manager.
 All node and job information is reloaded

-are logged and handled where possible.
+on each iteration.
+Discrepancies are logged and handled where possible.

 Purging Stale Information

 Resource Manager Configuration, Resource Manager Extensions [an error occurred while processing this directive] [an error occurred while processing this directive]